An Adult Fairy Tale

 The Playwright at the Kennedy Center for the Venus Theatre reading

-- Published in The Spindle and Other Lesbian Fairy Tales by Carolyn Gage.
+- 2021, Published in Big Plays by Carolyn Gage.

 - National Finalist, Women's Work Festival, Pride Plays and Films, Chicago.